Click on the labels below to open and close the description window containing policy information.

 to encourage the student's return to a pattern of regular school attendance.

-A. Call daily from school (secretary, principal, or attendance clerk), to the
+- A. Call daily from school (secretary, principal, or attendance clerk), to the parent/guardian to

-B. After a student is absent for six (6) days per school year, a school
+- B. After a student is absent for six (6) days per school year, a school administrator, attendance

-C. After a student is absent over twelve (12) days per school year, a conference
+- C. After a student is absent over twelve (12) days per school year, a conference shall be held

 There is no Before School Care on a delay day schedule.
 Students should be dropped off and picked up promptly before and after school at the appointed time.
 The school day begins at 8:00 AM and ends at 3:00 PM on regular days.
 We recommend that students not be dropped off before 7:50 AM and promptly be picked up at 3:00 PM.
 School personnel will make every effort to assist children before and after school in emergencies, but parents are reminded to drop off and pick up students in a timely manner.